Grimes-Gif/Biomarker-depp/README.md

 Ideally the inclusion criteria is as follows:
 1. subject must have been diagnosed with a psychiatric disorder by a medical professional
-2. Must be having a current episode of major depression OR has had an episode of major depression in the past 6 months.
+2. Must be having a current psychiatric episodes OR has had an episode in the past 6 months.

 We believe that machine learning is especially useful in this field because it allows for the standardization, comparison, and subsequent analysis of datasets that come from different metrics/studies.
 Succesful completion of this project would allow us to provide physicians and researchers with possible predictive measures for the development of psychiatric disorders.
 This would allow more conclusive